stephank/docker-archlinux/README.md

 # e.g.: ./build.sh archlinux x86_64
 ```

-During the build, the Arch Linux bootstrap is cached.
-A script is provided to
+During the build, the bootstrap environment and packages are cached.
+A script
-clean these intermediate images:
+is provided to clean these intermediates:

 ```bash
 ./clean.sh
 ```

-A clean, full build of all tags and push can be performed with:
+A full build of all tags and push can be performed with:

 ```bash
 ./all.sh <repo>